appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 There is one change that you need to make in order for the app to run.

-Both the application and the java-openliberty Stack include a `pom.xml` file.
-The Stack’s `pom.xml` file acts as the parent, so before you can run the app you need to update the `<parent>` field in the application's `pom.xml` to reference the Stack as follows:
+Both the application and the `java-openliberty` Stack include a `pom.xml` file.
+The Stack’s `pom.xml` file acts as the parent.
+Therefore, before you can run the app you need to update the `<parent>` field in the application's `pom.xml` to reference the Stack as follows:

-Note: You can find the correct parent pom version in the above output statement from `appsody init`.
+> You can find the correct parent pom version in the output from the `appsody init` command.

 ```
     <parent>